 Sucralose is Bulked Up with Added Sugar

-Sucralose starts out as a table sugar (sucrose), but is chemically altered to enhance sweetness.
+Sucralose starts out as table sugar (sucrose) but is chemically altered to enhance sweetness.
 Since it comes from sugar, sucralose does contain calories.
 However, the sweetness is 600 times that of sugar, so very little is needed.

 Do you have Splenda in your kitchen cupboard?

 Turn a package of Splenda over and you’ll see that the first two ingredients are dextrose and maltodextrin, which are alternative names for sugar.

 To Avoid Splenda (sucralose) avoid these foods and read ingredient labels.

 Diet Pepsi or other diet drinks may be sweetened with Splenda as well as baked goods, chewing gum, jellies, and frozen dairy desserts.

 Saccharin started the whole artificial sweetener phenomenon because it was the first artificial sweetener discovered.

 In 1879, scientists at John Hopkins University stumbled upon this sweet concoction that eventually leads to Sweet’N Low, Sugar Twin, and Tab.

 Tab was introduced by Coca Cola in 1963 at the time when people were first starting to “keep tabs” on their weight.
 Yes, that is the story behind the name.